joewiz/unzip/README.md

 This module requires eXist-db 2.0 and has been tested with 2.0RC.
 It is not compatible with eXist-db 1.x.
 It also depends upon the FunctX library, so install this via the Admin Web Application's Package Repository pane; FunctX can be found under the CXAN tab.
+(The development version of eXist-db 2.0RC2 will automatically install FunctX as a dependency and so will not require separately installing FunctX.)

 Next, clone this repository and run ant, which will construct an EXPath Archive (.xar) file.